 Once we come out of the romantic love phase, we enter a more delicate stage.
 Dr. Hendrix notes that the next phase often happens when we decide to commit to each other for good.
 This may be a wedding, or simply the fact of saying that we are in a relationship.
 It makes it official with the people around us.

 This commitment triggers an unconscious, but deep change inside us.We expect our partner to satisfy all our needs.

 We expect the other person to act, think, and do we what we imagined of them during the period of romantic love.
 Remember that this period was just an illusion, which is why we often come down to earth with a bump!
 We are face to face with the other person, but not face to face with the picture we had of this person… This breaks the illusion.

 At this stage, it is common to wonder why our partner has changed.

 Some people will go much further than simply noticing this change that does not exist.
 The author even says that it is relatively common in a loving relationship to seek to demolish the reality of our partner.
 It is because this new situation is unbearable to us.

-Remember the concept about the character traits of our parents… During this phase of the couple, it is crucial to realise that we are with someone who has the positive traits, but mainly the negative traits of our parents, so that we can heal our childhood wounds.
+Remember the concept of the character traits of our parents… During this phase of the couple, it is crucial to realize that we are with someone who has the positive traits, but mainly the negative traits of our parents so that we can heal our childhood wounds.